Paget Disease of Bone

 The prognosis for people with Paget disease is most often very good.
 However, the few people who develop bone cancer have a poor prognosis.
 People who develop other rare complications, such as heart failure or compression of the spinal cord, may also have a poor prognosis, unless treatment of these complications is timely and successful.

 A person who has Paget disease needs treatment if the symptoms cause discomfort or if there is a significant risk or suggestion of complications, such as hearing loss, osteoarthritis, and deformity.
+People who do not have symptoms may not need any treatment.

 Commonly used pain relievers (analgesics) such as acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) help reduce bone pain.
 If one leg becomes bowed and shortened, heel lifts can help make walking easier.
 Sometimes surgery is needed to relieve pinched nerves or to replace a joint that has become arthritic from Paget disease.

+Bisphosphonates are drugs that inhibit bone turnover.
 One of several bisphosphonates—alendronate, etidronate, pamidronate, risedronate, tiludronate, or zoledronate—can be used to slow the progression of Paget disease.
 Except for pamidronate and zoledronate, which are usually given by vein (intravenously), these drugs are given by mouth.
 These drugs are given for the following:

 Before orthopedic surgery to prevent or reduce bleeding during surgery